Benefits of Writing a Legacy Love Letter to Heirs

 Crafting a letter to your loved ones that contains your estate-planning information, plus additional rationale for your choices, can help ease their burden when you pass.

 The death of a loved one can be a difficult time for any family.
-Even as people mourn, they're faced with the daunting task of settling the deceased's financial affairs and managing a funeral or memorial—all while trying to understand and respect their loved one's final wishes.
+Even as people mourn, they're faced with the daunting task of settling the deceased's estate—all while trying to understand and respect their loved one's final wishes.

-This is not a formal estate-planning document per se, but a personal letter in your voice, expressing your wishes, instructions, and perhaps telling your loved ones one more time how much you cherished them and what you wish for them in the future.
+A will or trust document may not necessarily communicate the reasons behind your estate plans, potentially leading to confusion or family tension after your death.
+One way to help provide clarity is to write a legacy letter, or what I like to call an "I love you letter."
+This is not a formal estate-planning document per se but a personal letter in your voice, expressing your wishes, instructions, and perhaps telling your family how much you cherished them and what you hope for future generations.

-Ideally, it will also provide vital information, all in one place, to make things easier for those who take over your responsibilities, along with explanations for why you set up your estate the way you did.
-You might also want to address any areas where you worry misunderstandings could arise, since heading off potential conflicts can be its own kind of gift to your heirs.
+Ideally, it will also offer vital information to make things easier for those who take over your affairs, along with explanations for why you organized your estate the way you did.
+It might also address any areas of possible conflict.

 Here are five topics to consider for your letter.
-You don't have to include them all—just take what works for you and skip what doesn't.
+You don't have to include them all—just take what works for you.

 1. Personal information

-You should also make a list of the people your family will need to know how to reach, including accountants, lawyers, trustees, and the executor of your estate.
-Describe the services these individuals provide and any specific information or documents they may have that could be helpful.
-You might also explain why you work with these individuals—especially your choice of executor or trustees, as this sometimes can cause distress among family members.
+You should also make a contact list of the people your family may need to reach: accountants, lawyers, trustees, trusted friends, and the executor of your estate.
+Describe the services these individuals provide and any specific information they may have that could be helpful.
+In doing so, you can also explain why you work with these individuals—especially your choice of executor or trustees, to avoid distress among family members.

 2. Account information